harshalyaravalkar/Automatic_Email_Sender/README.md

 You can include placeholders in your templates (inside the text editor):
 <img width="660" height="744" alt="Screenshot 2025-10-17 171801" src="https://github.com/user-attachments/assets/d29699b3-380a-46f6-8fda-e0e6a1fc0043" />

+## Email Login Credentials
+You can use these credentials to log in when you install and try to use the AutoEmail.exe file **Gmail ID** — demouser012001@gmail.com
+**Login Password** — zccp bewk emvp bvwf

 ## ⚙️ Installation